mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

 PBL is adapted to schools in many settings thus, authenticity is "on a scale" in PBL  The concept of an authentic-as-possible project is a key tool for educators to support game making via project based learning [find support].
 One advatange of working with digital tools is that if issues of complexity and cost can be addressed access to laptops and the internet allow learners to use very similar production tools to professionals.

-**Key message: authentic tools and processes can increase agency but facilitators should use them with careful curation - as there are negative effects too**

 <!-- - audience